History

 Klein was born into a family with a long tradition in farming and raising plants and he and Martha Lee continued that tradition.
 They developed a varied crop and livestock farm that would, in its heyday, provide just about all the growing family needed other than flour, sugar and coffee.
 They also developed what would become one of the most successful ornamental plant nurseries in the region, specializing in yews and hollies.

 Over the years, Klein built most of the buildings that made up the farmstead, from the family’s home to support buildings for the farm, greenhouses and even the iconic castle that served as the family’s pool house.
-Klein’s creativity and craftsmanship are evident throughout the property from hand carved corner stones to leaded windows, intricate woodwork and his signature millstones incorporated throughout.
+Klein’s creativity and craftsmanship are evident throughout the property from hand carved corner stones to leaded windows, intricate woodwork and his signature millstones incorporated throughout the gardens and architecture.

 This early 1950s photograph shows the recently completed Castle (left) and nearby pool and developing Sunken Garden.
 The Klein residence is visible in the center of the image with formal topiary gardens (no longer extant) in the upper right.
 The lath (shade) structure on the right was used to protect newly-propagated plants through the first winter.
 That space now serves as the Event Lawn.